-The drive from Klamath Falls to Roseburg took around three hours and winded through the tree-filled mountains.
-There were barely any cars on the road so I was able to drive in peace, not worrying that I was driving too slow around the corners and hills.
+The drive from Klamath Falls to Roseburg, Oregon took around three hours and winded through the tree-filled mountains.
+There were barely any cars on the road, so I was able to drive in peace, not worrying that I was driving too slow around the corners and hills.

 I stopped at a gas station in the middle of nowhere and a guy came running out to pump my gas.
 This was the strangest thing to experience in Oregon.
 It’s against the law to pump your own gas.
 I felt so awkward handing him my credit card and just hanging out while he started to pump my gas so I ran to the restroom.

 I arrived in Roseburg, Oregon (population 22,000) around 4:00 pm.
 I was staying at an Airbnb in a historic house built in 1890.
 The hosts were a lesbian couple in their 50’s-60’s and they rent the two bedrooms on the top floor.
 There was a bathroom upstairs between the two rooms but the shower was downstairs.
 I arrived and met Victoria, who was a cheerful woman with short grey curly hair.
 She was friendly and showed me around a little.

 We had to walk through the living room to get to the stairs, which was closed off by a wooden sliding door.
 We walked up the old, creaky stairs and down the hallway with a railing overlooking the stairs.
 My room was on the left and had slanted ceilings since it was more like the attic.
 The room was large and I helped Victoria put on clean sheets.
 There was a coffee pot, an AC unit in the window, two closets, and a little table with two chairs.